mieweb/docs/content/resources/system-specifications/ehr-certification/real-world-testing/real-world-testing-plan-2026.md

 #### Test Methodology

-MIE will report the number of successful retrievals of evaluated history and forecasting operations from the database.
-MIE will report the number of failed retrievals, including those resulting from an internal error in the registry resulting in an inability to consume a response from the database.
-MIE will manually track, resolve and report issues resulting from WebChart EHR application errors as reported by end users.
+MIE will report the rate of successful retrievals of evaluated history and forecasting operations from the database.
+This rate will be defined as the number of successful retrievals (numerator) divided by the total number of retrieval attempts (denominator).
+MIE will also report the rate of failed retrievals, including those resulting from internal registry errors that prevent consumption of a response from the database.
+Additionally, MIE will manually track, resolve, and report the rate of issues resulting from WebChart EHR application errors as reported by end users.

 #### Expected Outcome(s)

-It is expected that failures will be rare.
-In the case of reported WebChart applications errors, issues shall be tracked and resolved.
-In the case of registry internal errors, the registry shall be notified of the issue.
+It is expected that the rates of failures will be very low.
+In the case of reported WebChart application errors, issues will be tracked and resolved.
+In the case of registry internal errors, the registry will be notified of the issue.

 #### Care Setting(s)